gre/react-native-view-shot/README.md

 ### Snapshotted image does not match my width and height but is twice/3-times bigger

 This is because the snapshot image result is in real pixel size where the width/height defined in a React Native style are defined in "point" unit.
-You might want to set width and height option to force a resize. (might affect image quality)
+You might want to set width and height option to force a resize (might affect image quality).
+Use the `options` property `scaleRealPixelSize` to resize the image result to the input `width`/`height` properties.

 ---